-What are the advantages and differences of independent travel in China versus China tour groups?
+You are probably asking yourself…what are the pros & cons of independent travel in China versus participating in China tour groups?

 Whether you choose to join a tour group in China or you travel independently is a very personal decision that depends on a number of different factors.
 This could include your travel experience, personality, and budget.
 In the end, There are number of trade offs you need to understand on both sides that will help you decide which mode of travel in China is more appropriate for you or your group.